Credit card balance transfer

 A credit card balance transfer is the transfer of the outstanding debt (the balance) in a credit card account to an account held at another credit card company.

 This process is encouraged by most credit card issuers as a means to attract customers.
 The new bank/card issuer makes this arrangement attractive to consumers by offering incentives.
 Such incentives include low or even 0% interest rates, a temporary interest-free period, loyalty points, or other incentives.
 The 0% rate promotion is the most common incentive when a new account is opened.
-Especially low rates compared to the existing supplier entices potential customers to transfer their debt.
+Especially low rates compared to the existing supplier entice potential customers to transfer their debt.
 The card issuers gain new customers, knowing that these holders are prone to accruing debt rather than regularly paying off the balance, which makes them a particularly desirable type of client.

 Credit card terms specify the order in which payments are applied to balance(s).
-In nearly all cases payments are applied to the lowest-rate balances first and the highest-rate last.
-In countries such as Australia and Germany legislation requires the card company to instead first apply payments to the highest-rate balances.
+In some cases, payments are applied to the lowest-rate balances first and the highest-rate last.
+In the US, since the CARD Act of 2009 went into effect, payments above the minimum will apply to the highest-interest balance first.
+In countries such as Australia and Germany, legislation requires the card company to instead first apply payments to the highest-rate balances.
 The banks invariably set the order of payment to ensure any balance at a reduced or fixed rate will be paid off sooner than new purchases or cash advances at a higher rate.
 By avoiding making purchases or taking cash advances, the borrower can ensure that interest accrued every month is at the low beneficial rate of the original balance transfer.

 The process of a balance transfer can usually be concluded within hours.
 Automated services facilitate balance transfers between card issuers.

 Balances cannot be transferred between cards with the same bank.

 A transaction fee is a one-off commission charged by the company that receives the balance.
 This varies from (typically) 1-5% of transferred debt usually with a minimum value and sometimes with a maximum capped amount.
 The fee is usually added to the card balance.